knee-cola/jest-mock-axios/README.md

 export { JestMockPromise as Promise };
 ```

-We have just created a manual Jest mock for Axios (read about it in [Jest manual](https://facebook.github.io/jest/docs/en/manual-mocks.html))
+We have just created a manual Jest mock for *Axios* ans *es6-promise*, which is used by Axios.
+You can find out more about manual mocking in [Jest manual](https://facebook.github.io/jest/docs/en/manual-mocks.html).

 # Using it in your tests - An example